Modelling phylogeny in 16S rRNA gene sequencing datasets using string-based kernels: Materials and Methods

 For binary traits, we consider regression models of the form

 where $\Phi(\cdot)$ is the cumulative distribution function of the standard Gaussian and $f(\cdot)$ is now a latent function that cannot be inferred in closed-form due to the probit likelihood.
-In this paper we use the variational GP classifier \cite{opper2009variational}, which approximates the latent posterior $p(f(\cdot) \mid X, y)$ with a multivariate Gaussian $q(f)=\mathcal{N}(\mu,\Sigma)$.
-The optimal $q(f)$ is found by maximising the evidence lower bound (ELBO),
+In this paper we use the variational GP classifier of \cite{opper2009variational}, which approximates the latent posterior $p(f(\cdot) \mid X, y)$ with a multivariate Gaussian $q(f)=\mathcal{N}(\mu,\Sigma)$ parametrized by $\mu$ and $\Sigma$.
+The optimal variational distribution $q(\cdot)$ is found by maximising the evidence lower bound (ELBO),